PIXELZIAN/DnD-Retailer/README.md

 variable names -->

 LocalStorage names -->
-username = name of user
+//username = name of user
-currentAccount = a number of account, it can be used to check on the array.
+//currentAccount = a number of account, it can be used to check on the array.